southnx/southnx.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. student of Computer Science and Engineering at University at Buffalo.
+I am a final year Ph.D. student of Computer Science and Engineering at University at Buffalo.
 I am fortunate to be supervised by Prof. [Junsong Yuan](https://cse.buffalo.edu/~jsyuan/index.html).
 Prior to UB, I obtained my M.D. degree in oncology, where I was initially trained as a physician.
 My current research interest lies in vision-language learning and visual reasoning.
-On the medical domain, my goal is to empower AI systems with the ability of vsual reasoning akin to human experts.
+In the medical domain, my ultimate goal is to empower medical AI systems with the ability of visual reasoning akin to human experts.

 **Contact**: nanxi [at] buffalo dot edu